Ohio State Route 48: Commemorative designations

 In 2023, SR 48 (Far Hills Avenue) between David Road and Stroop Road in Kettering was additionally designated as the Sgt.
 Cameron H. Thomas Memorial Way.
-Thomas, a 2012 graduate of Fairmont High School, was a U.S. Army Ranger and sniper assigned to Delta Company, 3rd Battalion, 75th Ranger Regiment at Fort Benning (now Fort Moore), Georgia.
+Thomas, a 2012 graduate of Fairmont High School, was a U.S. Army Ranger and sniper assigned to Delta Company, 3rd Battalion, 75th Ranger Regiment at Fort Benning, Georgia.
 Serving in the War in Afghanistan, during his third deployment to that country, he was killed at the age of 23 on April 26, 2017, during a raid by U.S. and Afghan forces on an ISIS-K compound in eastern Afghanistan targeting high-level insurgent leaders.
 Thomas was posthumously awarded a Purple Heart and a Bronze Star.

 In 2023, SR 48 (Far Hills Avenue) between Rahn Road and David Road in Kettering was additionally designated as the Sgt.
 Kevin J. Lannon Memorial Way.
 Lannon, a 1980 graduate of Alter High School in Kettering, was a U.S. Army Ranger assigned to the 2nd Ranger Battalion, 75th Ranger Regiment, stationed at Fort Lewis (since consolidated into Joint Base Lewis–McChord), Washington.
 Deployed during the United States invasion of Grenada, which began at dawn on October 25, 1983, Lannon, at the age of 21, and two other Rangers from his battalion were killed on October 27; these deaths marked the first battlefield casualties since the elite battalion had been formed nine years earlier.
 Lannon "distinguished himself the first day in Grenada, acting both as an infantryman and as a medic.
 He took care of wounded Rangers and wounded Cubans alike.", medical officer Capt.
 Robert E. Kane said at the time.